Texas · Home Values · 2024

 The figures above are static snapshots.
 The full county-level breakdown — including rent burden, price-to-income ratio, owner cost burden, and population change — is available on the interactive map.

-Open Texas on the USInsights map →Compare with other states
+Open Texas on the USInsights map →

 See the same home-price breakdown for any other US state, or compare Texas side-by-side with the national rankings: